mrismanaziz/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## When is a door not a door?
+When it's ajar.